Is it safe to Live Below the Line for 5 days?

 2. It’s super important you keep hydrated!!
 Drink plenty of water.

 3. Choosing quality carbs that have a low GI (Glycemic index) are important for Live Below the Line as they will help you stay fuller for longer and have more energy throughout the day.

 Click here to read more of her top tips!

-We asked dietian and LBL regular Nicole Vaughan to share her tips on taking the Live Below the Line Challenge, including a meal plan, shopping list and recipes.
+We asked dietitian and LBL regular Nicole Vaughan to share her tips on taking the Live Below the Line Challenge, including a meal plan, shopping list and recipes.
 Having spent 6 years at university and studying both psychology and dietetics, Nicole is now a clinical dietitian living and working in a hospital out in rural Victoria.
 She loves her job and gets to work with a variety of patients in both the hospital and the community with conditions ranging from cancer, kidney disease, or a recent stroke or bowel surgery to those with diabetes, high cholesterol, allergies or intolerances.
-She’s completed the LBL Challenge twice and is very passionate about improving the lives of those living in poverty, by increasing access to education.
+She’s completed the LBL Challenge twice and is very passionate about improving the lives of those living in poverty by increasing their access to education.